blox/blox/cluster-state-service/internal/Readme.md

 AWS_REGION=us-east-1 AWS_PROFILE=test-profile ECS_CLUSTER=test gcucumber -tags=@filter-tasks,@e2e
 ```

-***Note:*** The the ESH client used by the tests are checked in.
+***Note:*** The the CSS client used by the tests are checked in.
 However, if there is any change in 'swagger.json' file in the handler, re-generate the models using the following command from inside the ./internal directory.
 ```
 swagger generate client -f ../handler/api/v1/swagger/swagger.json -A amazon_css
 ```